pablo14/data-science-live-book/readme/readme.Rmd

 <br>

 _Why a live book ?_
 Hopefully this book barely has an end, it will be updated periodically.
-Next planned chapter is a case study in predictive modeling.
 And you can contribute! below the github link.

 <br>